solid-contrib/natural-language-processing-panel/README.md

 ### Goals

-To identify and define standards and mechanisms needed to allow transforming plain text to linked data with part of speech and language ontologies.
+To identify and define standards and mechanisms needed to allow transforming plain text to linked data with part of speech and language ontologies, such as the [NIF Core Ontology](https://persistence.uni-leipzig.org/nlp2rdf/ontologies/nif-core/nif-core.html)

 ## Query Pipelines for Language Enhancement